Wolodmr/iovote/docs/structure.md

 # Project Structure

-The *Vote Cast* project is structured into multiple Django apps, each responsible for specific functionality.
+The *ioVote* project is structured into multiple Django apps, each responsible for specific functionality.
 Below is an overview of the key apps and their roles.

 ## Main Apps